 Step 1: Initial review

-If you have questions or disagree with a decision, call or email the staff member who made the initial decision on your claim.
-He or she will be able to explain the decision and answer your questions.
+If you have questions about or disagree with a decision made on your injury claim, the first step is to discuss the decision with the initial decision-maker or case manager.
+He or she will be able to explain the decision and answer questions you may have.

 - why you disagree with the decision